Bohjaangles/minaa-admin/admin-page/demo-script.md

 ## Walkthrough part 5

-Landmines are dangerous and upredictable by nature, and so we have created a resources page to give our users quick and easy access to key resources about these kinds of situations and best practices.
+ - RUSSEL - Landmines are dangerous and upredictable by nature, and so we have created a resources page to give our users quick and easy access to key resources about these kinds of situations and best practices.

 Let's take a look.
 First, we'll open up the resources page.
 Today, this page only contains general information about landmines for demonstration purposes.
 In deployment, these can be curated by our administrators to provide even more up to date and detailed safety information for our users.